FACTS & INFO

-The passport must be signed and signature must match the signature in the application form.
+- Notarized copy of a valid passport.
+The passport must be signed and the signature must match the signature in the application form.
 The photograph must be clear and of good quality.

-- Original or notarized copy of Banker's reference letter, dated within 3 months
+- Original or notarized copy of a bank reference letter, dated within 3 months.

-A set of legalized company documents consisting of:
+A set of legalised company documents consisting of:

-- Copy of constitutional documents (Certificate of Incorporation, Articles, etc.).
+- Copies of constitutional documents (certificate of incorporation, articles, etc.).

-- Copy of Corporate Register (which shall include Register of Shareholders, Directors and Secretary).
+- Copy of the corporate register (which shall include register of shareholders, directors and secretary).

 IMPORTANT NOTE: LICENSABLE BUSINESS ACTIVITIES